pierre-jean/pierre-jean.github.io/_posts/2013-08-25-little-tricks-with-adb.md

 How to resolve it
 -----------------

-If you have a rooted device as i do, you should launch the adb service as root.
+If you have a rooted device as I do, you should launch the adb service as root.
 The service is automatically launch on the first call of adb.

 You can launch the following command as root, or as the user who launch adb on the first place: